Robert Kiyosaki’s and Sharon Lechter’s book “Rich Dad Poor Dad”, is the best-selling personal finance history book.

-Many people have come closer to understanding new financial concepts that aren’t taught in college.
+Many people have an understanding of new financial concepts that aren’t typically taught in college.
 The idea of financial freedom, or what is more, how to create passive income.

 This is why I will not only give a summary, but also highlight the key lessons that we can learn from it.